osigaud/bbrl/README.md

 - Building a simple Neural RL agent in interaction with an environment: A [notebook with code](https://colab.research.google.com/drive/1Ui481r47fNHCQsQfKwdoNEVrEiqAEokh?usp=sharing)

-- More details about the interaction model: [AutoResetGymAgent and episodes](https://colab.research.google.com/drive/1W9Y-3fa6LsPeR6cBC1vgwBjKfgMwZvP5?usp=sharing)
+- More details about the interaction model: [AutoResetGymAgent, multiple environments and episodes](https://colab.research.google.com/drive/1W9Y-3fa6LsPeR6cBC1vgwBjKfgMwZvP5?usp=sharing)

 ## Learning RL with `bbrl` in your favorite coding environment